QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 |--------------|----------|
 | Array/String | False    |

-A single or array of paths to accesswidener files relative to the root of the mod JAR.
+A single or array of paths to access widener files relative to the root of the mod JAR.

 ## The `minecraft` field
 | Type   | Required |